Absent Voter Ballots

 Instructions & Recommendations

-You may also download an absent voter application (see link at right).
+You may also download an AV application (see link at right).
 A completed application or written request accompanied by an original signature is necessary before a ballot can be issued.
-Absentee ballots may also be picked up at the Office of the City Clerk.